mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 That is to say — byte arrays are mutable and in order to enforce identity maps recalculate hash and equals on each operation.
 Thus we have a nontrivial compute operation right at the heart of the map lookup.
 Thus `Map<byte[],String>` solution will work, but it won't scale well.
-The way maps and arrays work in Java, hashCode/equlas would be performance bottleneck.
+The way maps and arrays work in Java, hashCode/equlas would be a performance bottleneck.

 So why not avoid all those issues in one swoop?
 If Java maps are a problem we should try using something which has better semantics for our goal.
 And a natural structure suited for this task is a [Trie](https://en.wikipedia.org/wiki/Trie).
-If we need to cache a String with itself as a key, we should walk a trie instead.
+If we need to cache a String with itself as a key, we should walk a trie instead fetching from a map.
 It is a natural fit.

 And when we are at it - why do we have to walk string characters at all?
 Why wouldn't we walk bytes of marshaled value?
 Why not build a trie which stores marshaled version of tree but caches unmarshaled object?
 Thus by using